Joint appointment with Social Studies

 As a social anthropologist of Latin America, Jusionyte focuses on the ethnographic study of security, crime, statecraft and the media.
 Her first book, Savage Frontier: Making News and Security on the Argentine Border (University of California Press 2015; www.savagefrontierbook.com) is based on ethnographic research conducted in the border area between Argentina, Brazil, and Paraguay between 2008 and 2014.
 While the “Triple Frontier” region has been an alleged haven of international organized crime, which the global media portrays as the hub of drug and human trafficking, contraband, and money laundering, Jusionyte’s work shows how local journalists both participate in and contest these global and national security discourses and practices.
 Drawing on Jusionyte’s professional background as a news reporter and her experience of producing an investigative television program “Proximidad” in Argentina, the book probes politics and ethics of representation and knowledge production in ethnography and in journalism.
 In addition to the book, Jusionyte’s work on the tri-border area has appeared in scholarly journals, including Cultural Anthropology and American Ethnologist.

 In 2015, Jusionyte began ethnographic research on security infrastructures and emergency services along the border between Sonora and Arizona, through a project supported by a Senior Research Award from the National Science Foundation and a Post PhD research grant from the Wenner-Gren Foundation.
 She is currently writing her second book, tentatively called Threshold: Emergency and Rescue on the U.S.-Mexico Border, in which she explores the everyday practices and experiences of first responders under heightened security on both sides of the international boundary (http://www.borderrescueproject.com).
 Written from the perspective of Mexican and Mexican-American firefighters and paramedics, who work in the marginalized social space on the edges of two states, where the harsh physical terrain has been further militarized by the “war on drugs”, “war on terror,” and "war on migration," the book shows what happens when security politics and humanitarian ethics violently collide.
-The manuscript has been selected as the finalist for the 2016 Public Anthropology competition and is under contract with University of California Press (forthcoming in 2018).
+The manuscript has been selected as the winner of the 2016 Public Anthropology competition and is under contract with University of California Press (forthcoming in 2018).

 21 Divinity Ave.